sait-wbdv/fall-2022/src/lib/content/assessments/dsgn-270/assignment-3.md

 ---
-title: Assignment 3 - SVG Logo Design
+title: DSGN 270  Assignment 3 - SVG Logo Design
-type: assignment
-points: 20
+description: Create a logo using an svg.
+Optimize it and deploy it to a web page
 ---

+- Weight: 20%

 ## Scenario

 You have been hired to create an svg logo for a client's website.
 The client wants the logo to be able to be able to have both monochrome and coloured versions.
 You have complete creative control over the design.